 The NHS acknowledges that vegan diets are suitable for all individuals other than children under the age of two, though good understanding of dietary requirements is needed.

-For older children and pregnant or breastfeeding women, care needs to be taken to ensure the necessary requirements for energy, calcium, iron, omega-3 fatty acids, and vitamin D are met (a list of plant-based sources can be found here).
+For older children and pregnant or breastfeeding women, care needs to be taken to ensure the necessary requirements for energy, calcium, iron, omega-3 fatty acids, and vitamin D are met.

 When plant-based diets are both well planned and varied, they have the potential for extensive benefits in terms of both health and sustainability.